Toyoaki Horiuchi: Navy gymnastics

 of his peculiar movements, he was nicknamed octopus man.
 He revealed the superiority of this gymnastics by showing the team he taught won high marks in various games and finally the Ministry of the Navy employed his method of gymnastics.
 In 1944, he was awarded for his development of gymnastics by the Navy Minister.

 Airborne commander

 Prior to the beginning of the Pacific War, he was appointed as a special commander, and on 11 January 1942, his troop successfully performed an airborne operation at Manado, North Sulawesi, Indonesia.
 Earlier, he had been the leader in training paratroopers at Tateyama, Chiba, during which a number of trainees died due to various reasons.
-On November 1940, the trainees were divided into the first special troop, headed by him numbering 750, another troop was headed by Fukumi.
+In November 1940, the trainees were divided into the first special troop, headed by him numbering 750, another troop was headed by Fukumi.
 He jumped at 9:52 a.m. on 11 January 1942 from a height of 150 metres.
 His flight was recorded on film and was used for propaganda purposes.